HobnobMancer/pyrewton/README.md

 ### Extract_genomes_NCBI

+**test_housekeeping.py**\
+This tests the building of the parser, logger and output directory via their respecitive functions, which must all operate correctly in order for the programme to be functional.

 **test_input_reading.py**\
 This tests the ability of the `parse_inputfile()` function's ability to open and read a given input file, defined using